iamericfletcher/CoffeeFacts/README.md

 - 🛡️ JWT Check

 #### `PUT /adminApproveFact/:id`
-- Approves a pending fact.
+- Approves a pending fact and adds it to the public facts.
 - 🛡️ JWT Check

 #### `DELETE /adminRejectFact/:id`
-- Rejects a pending fact.
+- Rejects a pending fact and removes it from the database.
 - 🛡️ JWT Check

 #### Other CRUD Endpoints